PrefectHQ/prefect/docs/tutorials/first-steps.md

 print(api_result)
 ```

+You can pass any parameters needed by your flow function, and you can pass [parameters on the `@flow`](/api-ref/prefect/flows/#prefect.flows.flow) decorator for configuration as well.
+We'll cover that in a future tutorial.

-Let's run the `call_api()` flow, passing a valid URL as a parameter.
+For now, we run the `call_api()` flow, passing a valid URL as a parameter.
 In this case, we're sending a GET request to an API that should return valid JSON in the response.
 To output the dicionary returned by the API call, we wrap it in a `print` function.

 <div class="terminal">
 ```bash